August - An Idea for Every Day - Week 3

 (3rd-6th Grade), including what to do with your potato

 prints.
-From creating pictures to making wrapping paper to decorating fabrics, there’s no doubt about it, Fun Stuff to Do knows their way around potato prints.
+From creating pictures to making wrapping paper, there’s no doubt about it, Fun Stuff to Do knows their way around potato prints.

 Potato Fitness